Achievement unlocked

 The entrance to the airport - I just came off a flight from London, the arrivals area is very crowded behind me.

-This airport actually have 2 terminals.
+This airport actually has 2 terminals.
 T2 serves only LCCs (apart from easyJet) with the rest all departing out of T1.
-A free shuttle connects the two terminal together.
+A free shuttle connects the two terminals together.

 And here's the check-in area upstairs…